 She blushed a bit but didn’t look away.
 “Yes, I believe it’d be an excellent opportunity for us.
 And for you.”
 Drake smirked.

 “Wonderful!”
-Ekaym offered his hand to the adventurers in turn, shaking each vigorously.
+Ekaym offered his hand to the adventurers in turn, shaking each of theirs vigorously.
 He then offered to buy them all dinner while they discussed the details of the contract.
-Seeing her part concluded, Celeste took her leave, but paused before walking away.
+Seeing her part concluded, Celeste took her leave but paused before walking away.
 “If you do well in the games, I may have need of your services again in the future.”

 Xan stopped her with an upraised hand.
 “I didn’t get your last name, Celeste.
 Would you do me the pleasure before you go?”